guidepup/guidepup.dev/docs/api/class-windows-key-code-command.md

 > **Note:** Guidepup provides a number of utility key codes meaning you shouldn't need to construct your own too often!
 For example, see [NVDAKeyCodeCommands] for all NVDA key codes.
 >
-> The above example is also slightly contrived as we could just use the convenience method for moving to the next item!
+> The above example is also slightly contrived as we could just use the convenience command getter!
 >
 > ```ts
-> await nvda.next();
+> await nvda.perform(nvda.keyboardCommands.reportBatteryStatus);
 > ```

 See also: